Chair: Dr. Jenny Kokai

 All freshman music majors and minors entering WSU as full-time students should register for the following courses: MUSC 1006 , MUSC 1110 , MUSC 1130 , MUSC 1150 , MUSC 1901 , MUSC 1681 or MUSC 1682 , and large ensemble.
 Piano Pedagogy and Piano Performance majors do not register for MUSC 1150 .

 General Policies and Performance Requirements

 - All entering music majors and minors, including transfer students, must audition with the respective program faculty for admittance to that program.

-- A $445 Applied Music Fee is charged to music majors and minors for one credit hour instrumental or vocal lessons.
+- A $445 Applied Music Fee is charged to music majors and minors for instrumental or vocal lessons.
 These lessons are 45 minutes in length and require attendance at a weekly master class.
-The fee for two credit hours lessons is $890.
-This is for two 45 minute lessons each week plus master class attendance and a research paper or project.
+These lessons may be taken for one or two credit hours.
+There is also an option for two 45 minute lessons each week for two credit hours plus master class attendance and a research paper or project.
+The fee is $890.

 - A $320 Applied Music Fee is charged to students registering as non-music majors or minors.
 These lessons are 30 minutes in length and may not be used as credit for music majors or minors in their primary performance area.
 A limited number of slots are available for students registering in this category.

 - All music education, vocal, keyboard and string pedagogy majors should consult with the latest student handbook, and their major advisor.